-It may not be the most eye-catching dessert, but it sure is delicious.
-It’s super rich so one piece may be more than enough to satisfy your sweet tooth.
+This Earthquake Cake may not be the most eye-catching dessert, but it IS delicious!
+It’s super rich, so one piece may be more than enough to satisfy your sweet tooth.

 How to Make Earthquake Cake